DL4DS/sp2024_midterm/README.md

 ### Results

+The models are all run on SCC, with `git-base` and `git-base-coco` being trained on 1 GPU and `git-base-large` being trained on 4 GPUs.
+Due to declining machine availability, the training epochs were limited for the most part.

 The `git-base` model achieved a validation CIDEr score of `0.361` in `16` epochs. `git-base-coco` is the same mode that was also pretrained on the Common Objects in Context dataset, and since this pretraining could be helpful it was tested next.

 The `git-base-coco` model achieved a validation CIDEr score of `0.376` in `19` epochs.
 Since this was still not as performant as desired, `git-large`, another open-source version of GIT with more parameters than `git-base` was chosen.